geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Generate a XYZ-Gridplot from a list of images.
+Generates a XYZ-Gridplot from a list of images.
-Takes a list of images (including batches) and will flatten the list first (thus `batch_size=1`).
+It takes a list of images (including batches) and flattens them into a long list first (thus `batch_size=1`).

 **Grid shape**
-The shape of the grid is determined:
+Determines the shape of the grid by:
-1. by the number of row labels
+1. the number of row labels
-2. by the number of column labels
+2. the number of column labels
-3. by the remaining sub-images.
+3. the remaining sub-images.
-You can use `order=inside_out` to reverse how the images are selected (useful if `batch_size>1` and you want to plot the batches).
+You can use `order=inside_out` to reverse the image selection (useful if `batch_size>1` and you want to label the batches).

 **Alignment**
-* If a label got wrapped the whole axis is considered "multiline" and will be align at top and justified.
+* If a label gets wrapped into the next line the whole axis is considered "multiline" and aligns them at top with justified-spacing.
-* If all the labels are numbers or all end in parseable numbers (e.g. `strength: 1.`) the whole axis is considered "numeric" and will be right aligned.
+* If all the labels are numbers or all end in numbers (e.g. `strength: 1.`) the whole axis is considered "numeric" and aligns them right.
-* All other texts are considered "singleline" and will be horizontally centered.
+* All other texts are considered "singleline" and aligns them centered.
-* Singleline and numeric labels in columns are vertically aligned at bottom, and in rows are vertically centered.
+* Aligns singleline and numeric labels for columns at bottom, and for rows aligns them vertically in the middle.

 **Font-size**
-* For the column label areas the height is determined by `font_size` or `half of largest sub-images packing height in any row` (whichever is greater).
+* The height of the column label area is determined by `font_size` or `half of largest sub-images packing height in any row` (whichever is greater).
-* For the row label areas the width is determined by the widest width of the sub-images packing (with a minimum of 256px).
+* The width of the row label area is determined by the widest width of the sub-images packing (with a minimum of 256px).
-* The text will be shrunk down until it fits (down to `font_size_min=6`) and the same font size will be used for the whole axis (row labels or column labels).
+* The text is shrunk down until it fits (down to `font_size_min=6`) and uses the same font size for the whole axis (row labels or column labels).
-If the font size is already at the minimum, any remaining text will be clipped.
+If the font size is already at the minimum, clips any remaining text.

 **Sub-images packing**
-Sub-images (usually from batches) will be shaped into the most square area (the "sub-images packing"), unless `output_is_list=True`, in which case every cell only uses one image and a list of whole image grids will be created instead.
+Shapes the sub-images (usually from batches) into the most square area (the "sub-images packing"), unless `output_is_list=True`, in which case uses only one image for each cell and create a list of whole image grids instead.
 You can use this list of image grids to connect another XyzGridPlot node to create super-grids.
-If the sub-images consist of batches of different sizes, the missing cells will be padded.
+If the sub-images consist of batches of different sizes, fills up the missing cells with empty images.
 The number of images per cells (including batched images) have to be a multiple of `rows * columns`.

 ### Inputs